Tsuda12/Senai_Crud-Worksheet/README.md

 # Senai_Planilha-Hospedagem

-SOBRE O PROJETO:
+ABOUT THE PROJECT:
-  - CRUD (Create, Read, Update, Delete) dentro de uma planilha Excel específica.
+- CRUD within a specific Excel worksheet.

-TECNOLOGIAS UTILIZADAS:
+STATUS:
+- Finished.

+TECHNOLOGIES USED:
-  - PyQT5 e QTDesigner (Interfaces).
+  - PyQT5 e QTDesigner (Window).
   - PyCharm (IDE).
-  - Python (Linguagem)
+  - Python (Language).

-OBSERVAÇÕES:
-  - Não há tratamentos de erros.
+COMMENTS:
+  - There is no error handling.